Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 Requirements

-The selected consultant/supplier will be able to demonstrate their ability to perform similar work, including:
+The selected supplier consultant will be able to demonstrate their ability to perform similar work, including:

 • Criterion 1: Minimum 5 years of experience in carrying out participatory mapping work;

-• Criterion 2: Experience in the field of land governance, with an emphasis on promoting the rights of CLPA;
+• Criterion 2: Experience in the field of land governance, with a focus on promoting the rights of CLPA;

 • Criterion 4: Good understanding and/or use of mapping data for securing land rights;